March 10, 2009

 port = 9997

-• Download proxy.py and run this command to start capturing and forwarding the Flash RTMP port to your US server.
+• Download tcp-proxy and run this command to start capturing and forwarding the Flash RTMP port to your US server.

 Some ISPs in Australia (Internode, iiNet and others) override the DNS entries for Akamai servers.
 This is why the modification to /etc/hosts is needed.
 Note that using the rules above, only traffic to specific Akamai Flash RTMP servers will go through your US server.
 So unmetered ABC iView content will remain unmetered.
 However, if Hulu adds new servers to this list, or if I’ve missed some, then some videos may not work and the hosts file will need updating.